tommyil/gemina-examples/response_types.md

 ## Errors

-Errors are returned in a constructed Json format, and are assigned with the coresponding status code.
+Errors are returned in a constructed Json format, and are assigned with a coresponding status code.